rust-stuco/lectures/week8/ownership_p2.md

 ![bg right 100%](../images/week8/frames/3-crop.png)

-We have a 15GB vector?
+We have a 15 GB vector?

 ```rust
 fn main() {